 CGPA Full Form - CGPA to Percentage Convert Formula

 CGPA Full Form - The full form of CGPA is a Cumulative Grade Point Average.
-It is an important educational grading system used by schools and colleges to evaluate the overall academic performance of students.
-Based on their performance in examinations, students are allotted grades such as A, B, C, D, E or F. The CGPA offers a comprehensive evaluation of a student's academic progress throughout the entire course duration, unlike the GPA which only reflects achievement in a single term.
+It is a grading system used by schools and colleges to evaluate the overall academic performance of students.
+Students are allotted grades such as A, B, C, D, E or F, according to their performance.
+The CGPA offers a comprehensive evaluation of a student's academic progress throughout the entire course duration, unlike the GPA, which only reflects achievement in a single term.
+The Cumulative Grade Point Average (CGPA) is determined by adding the grade points attained in each subject, multiplying them by the corresponding credit hours, and then dividing the result by the total number of credits.
+This method ensures that each subject is appropriately weighted according to its creditworthiness.
+To facilitate standardised evaluations and comparisons, numerous educational institutions, particularly in India, convert CGPA into a percentage by employing a uniform multiplier like 9.5.
+Below is a detailed explanation of CGPA to percentage and vice versa.

 CGPA Full Form - CGPA to Percentage Convert Formula

-To calculate subject-wise indicative percentage of marks, one needs to multiply 9.5 with grade points obtained in the subject.
+To calculate the subject-wise indicative percentage of marks, one needs to multiply 9.5 by the grade points obtained in the subject.

 i.e. 9.5 x GP of the subject